-The Audit Committee reviewed and discussed with management its assessment of and report on the effectiveness of Pacific Ethanol's internal control over financial reporting as of December 31, 2018, which it made based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).
-The Audit Committee also reviewed and discussed with RSM US LLP its audit and report on Pacific Ethanol's internal control over financial reporting.
+The Audit Committee reviewed and discussed with management its assessment of and report on the effectiveness of Pacific Ethanol's internal control over financial reporting as of December 31, 2019, which it made based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).

-The Audit Committee reviewed and discussed the audited financial statements in Pacific Ethanol's Annual Report on Form 10-K for the fiscal year ended December 31, 2018 with management and RSM US LLP.
-The Audit Committee also discussed with RSM US LLP the matters required to be discussed by Auditing Standard No. 1301, "Communications with Audit Committees" issued by the Public Company Accounting Oversight Board.
+The Audit Committee reviewed and discussed the audited financial statements in Pacific Ethanol's Annual Report on Form 10-K for the fiscal year ended December 31, 2019 with management and RSM US LLP.
+The Audit Committee also discussed with RSM US LLP the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the Securities and Exchange Commission.
 In addition, the Audit Committee obtained from RSM US LLP the written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountants' communications with the Audit Committee concerning independence and discussed with RSM US LLP its independence from Pacific Ethanol, Inc. and management.